Blackjacx/Development/mobile-interview.md

 - [x] [---] What was the most complex app you worked on and what was the main challenge?
 - [ ] [---] How do you improve yourself in software development? `[Conferences, Blogs, (WWDC-)Videos, Tutorials]`
-- [ ] [---] Which of your apps are avalable in the store?
+- [ ] [---] Which of your apps are available in the store?
 Did you develop them on your own?
-- [ ] [---] Which of your apps had the most users.
+- [ ] [---] Which of your apps have the most users.
 How many?
 - [ ] [---] Which was the first `<Android | iOS>` version you worked with?

 ### Whitelabelling